hrmnjt/sttp/vault/sttp.about.garden.md

 ## How are you tending to your garden?

 I'm right now experimenting with [Dendron](https://wiki.dendron.so).
-It ticks a lot of boxes for me and aligns with the idea of [[note taking in your code editor]] i.e. VSCode for me.
+It ticks a lot of boxes for me and aligns with the idea of note taking in your code editor i.e. VSCode for me.
 The project is in active development phase and has a lot of features which are maturing over time.

 The best part about it is being open source and establishing a community which fosters knowledge management regardless of the tool which is being used.
+I'm part of their active community and am trying to contribute to the project as well.
+In the process I'm [[dogfooding|thought.dogfooding]] with Dendron.

 This site is published by seeds planted in Dendron and hosted via Github Pages.
-This way I don't have to manage the web nerdery and go back to just [[think with writing]].
+This way I don't have to manage the web nerdery and go back to just think with writing.

 ## But isn't digital garden a blog?